-Healthy Hair – Does your hair have too much protein?
+Does your hair have too much protein — or not enough?

-If you have any issues with hair breakage, this post is for you.
-It is also for you if you want to prevent your hair from breaking!
-If you are dealing with hair breakage, there is almost certainly damage.
-However, in addition there could be an imbalance of moisture and protein in your hair that is contributing to the problem.
+If you are dealing with brittle hair or breakage, there is almost certainly damage.
+In addition there could be an imbalance of moisture and protein in your hair that is contributing to the problem.
 Here’s why:

-Hair strands mostly consist of a compact protein called keratin and water (along with some trace minerals, lipids and pigment).
-As the primary components of hair, a balance between protein and moisture is not just important, it is essential.
+Hair strands mostly consist of water and a compact protein called keratin (along with some trace minerals, lipids, and pigment).
+As the primary components of hair, a balance between protein and moisture is not just important—it is essential.

-Diagnosing damaged hair: Why is my hair breaking?
+Fixing damaged hair: why is my hair breaking?

-If you are asking the “why is my hair breaking” question, then we first need to determine the cause of the damage and how bad the damage is.
+If you are asking the question, “why is my hair breaking?” then we first need to determine the cause of the damage and how bad the damage is.

-Diagnosing damaged hair: What kind of hair needs protein?
+Fixing damaged hair: what kind of hair needs protein?

 On the other hand, low porosity hair that has a relatively sealed cuticle in its natural state does not need much protein.
 In fact, proteins can build up on low porosity hair and ultimately lead to breakage.

-Cash says, “The way to tell the difference between too much protein in your hair and extremely damaged hair is pretty easy if you take a section of your hair, pull it taught, then drop a bead of water onto it from about one centimeter away.”
+Cash says, “The way to tell the difference between too much protein in your hair and extremely damaged hair is pretty easy.
+Take a section of your hair, pull it taught, then drop a bead of water onto it from about one centimeter away.”

 Here is a rundown of the results and what they mean: